Paul Weir (basketball)

+Paul Michael Weir (born June 12, 1979) is the president of St. Michael's High School, a private Catholic school in Santa Fe, New Mexico.
+Weir was previously associate vice president for athletics at Abilene Christian University from 2023–26, and athletic director at Eastern New Mexico University from 2021–23.

+Weir earned a doctorate degree in educational leadership from New Mexico State University in 2019.
+He also holds three master's degrees: in health and human performance from Northwestern State (2005); sports psychology from Iowa (2010); and business administration from New Mexico State (2012).
+Weir grew up in Toronto, Canada and graduated from Iona Catholic Secondary School, earning all-regional and city honors playing point guard for the basketball team.
+He earned a bachelor's degree from York University in Toronto in 2004.

-Paul Michael Weir (born June 12, 1979) is the athletic director at Eastern New Mexico University.
-He is the former head men's basketball coach of the University of New Mexico, having been named head coach on April 11, 2017 as the successor to Craig Neal, his second head coaching position at the college level.
-Weir was also the head coach of New Mexico State University (NMSU) for one season, going 28–6 and winning the Western Athletic Conference tournament.
+Weir was formerly head men's basketball coach of the University of New Mexico from 2017 to 2021.
+He was previously head coach of New Mexico State for one season, going 28–6 and winning the Western Athletic Conference tournament.
 He was an assistant at NMSU from 2007 to 2016, including five seasons as associate head coach.
-Prior to that he spent two years as an assistant coach under Steve Alford at the University of Iowa, and served as director of basketball operations at Northwestern State University for one season.
+Prior to that he spent two years as an assistant coach under Steve Alford at the University of Iowa, and served as director of basketball operations at Northwestern State for one season.
 Weir began his coaching career as head coach of Don Bosco Catholic Secondary School in Toronto from 1999 to 2003.
-He also served as an assistant coach for the Costa Rica national basketball team in 2015.
+He also served as an assistant coach for the Costa Rica national basketball team and head coach of the Canada U-19 team.

-Weir grew up in Toronto, Canada and graduated from Iona Catholic Secondary School while earning all regional and city honors playing point guard for the basketball team.
-He earned a bachelor's degree from York University in Toronto in 2004.
-He earned a master's degree in health and human performance from Northwestern State in 2005, added a second master's degree in sports psychology from Iowa in 2010, and a third master's degree in business administration from New Mexico State in 2012.
-He is currently enrolled in the Educational Leadership Doctoral Program at NMSU.

-Weir is one of four Canadian-born NCAA Division I men's basketball head coaches all-time, joining James Naismith, Pete Newell, and Maurice Joseph.

-He is the head coach of Canada U-19 team replacing NBA assistant coach Roy Rana.